You're trying on your suit, but you can't help but feel like something is off. Are the shoulders sticking out too much? Is the chest too loose?

 How to Tell if Your Suit Fits

 The goal of wearing a suit is to look good.
 Even if you aren’t wearing a slim fit suit, there shouldn’t be too many creases in the suit while you are standing and relaxed.

 Fitting problems can occur most frequently in some of the following areas.
 A fashion designer will be able to tell right away if the suit is not fitting well during a fitting session, but it is still good for you to be able to recognize them so you know how a suit should look when you wear it.

 1. Shoulder Divots

-The most common and most notable fitting problem that keeps your suit from fitting well is shoulder divots.
-It is also one of the most costly and difficult problem to fix.
+The most noticeable fitting problem men face that keeps their suits from fitting well is shoulder divots.

-Shoulder divots occur when the bicep portion of a suit sleeve sinks pass the shoulder pads.
+Shoulder divots occur when the suit's shoulder pads go beyond the bicep portions of a suit’s sleeves.
 This occurs when the width of the bicep area doesn't fit well with the suit's armhole.